zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_adapter_list.rst

 adapter_id
-  Regular expression pattern for the adapter ID (PCHID) ('adapter-id' property) to filter the result list to matching adapters.
+  Regular expression pattern for the adapter ID (PCHID) ('adapter\-id' property) to filter the result list to matching adapters.

   | **required**: False
   | **type**: str

 adapter_family
-  Adapter family ('adapter-family' property) to filter the result list to adapters with that family.
+  Adapter family ('adapter\-family' property) to filter the result list to adapters with that family.

   | **required**: False
   | **type**: str